MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 | Excluding results based on file type property | NOT(FileType:htm)|

 ### Query variables
 Use variables in the KQL query section of a vertical to provide dynamic data as an input to the query of a vertical.
-"Profile" and "query string" are the types of query variables that can be used.
+"Profile" and "Query string" are the types of query variables that can be used.

 #### Profile variables